rolftimmermans/zeromq-ng/README.md

 `npm install zeromq-nq`

-To use link dynamically with your system's libzmq (if it has been installed and development headers are available):
+To link against a shared library on your system (if it has been installed and development headers are available):

-`npm install zeromq-nq --zmq-dynamic`
+`npm install zeromq-nq --zmq-shared`

 # Examples